Sharon Sayles Belton: Personal life

 She is married to Steven Belton, with whom she raised three children: Kilayna, Jordan, and Coleman.

 Associations

-Sayles Belton is involved in race equality, community and neighborhood development, public policy, women's, family and children's issues, police-community relations and youth development.
+Sayles Belton is involved in initiatives supporting racial equity, community and neighborhood development, public policy, women's rights, family and children's issues, police-community relations and youth development.
 In 1978 she co-founded the Harriet Tubman Shelter for Battered Women in Minneapolis.
 She is a co-founder of the National Coalition Against Sexual Assault.
 She contributed to the Neighborhood Revitalization Program, Clean Water Partnership, Children's Healthcare and Hospital, the American Bar Association, the Bush Foundation, the United States Conference of Mayors, the National League of Cities, and Hennepin County Medical Center by chairing or serving on their boards.